The Sims 3 expansion packs: Pets

 In Pets, players can create and customize pets in Create-a-Pet mode.
 Players can customize the pet's coat, shape, pattern, and color, as well as body parts.
 They can also select from pre-designed breeds.
 Pets use the same trait system as sims, with three traits instead of five.
 A player can have up to six pets in one household, extending the maximum amount of Sims in a household from eight to ten.

 Cats and dogs can be obtained when created with a new household, adopted by computer or phone, or befriended as strays.
 The reinforcement social system is used to correct bad behaviors and to praise good ones.
 Getting by with no punishment for bad behavior can lead a pet to take on that trait.
 When grown up, adult dogs can learn tricks and cats can learn to hunt.

 Horses are a new species of pet that is only introduced in the PC/Mac versions of Pets, and are not available in the console games.
 Horses can be created with the household, adopted using a computer or phone, or bought from the Equestrian Center.
 Horses can learn two skills – racing and jumping.
 Wild horses appear in herds in home neighborhoods and can be befriended like other stray pets.
 Unicorns also appear at night in the wild and can be befriended.

-The player can also adopt small pets, such as birds or snakes.
+The player can also adopt small pets, such as birds, lizards, turtles or snakes.
+These can be either purchased at their respective enclosures if one is on the lot, or found on the ground outdoors, similar to how gems and seeds are found.

 Appaloosa Plains is the name of the new town in the PC/Mac versions of Pets, named after the Appaloosa breed of horse.
 The new location is set in a Midwestern United States ranching town nestled between lush green hills.